soaErikNord/schedule/README.md

 1) Clone repo with 'git clone https://github.com/soaErikNord/schedule.git'
 2) With a terminal change directory to schedule using 'cd schedule'
 3) Build and run the application using './gradlew bootRun'
+4) Test as defined in [Test](#test)

+### Test
-4) Open your favorite browser to [http://localhost:8080/api/control-panel/schedule](http://localhost:8080/api/control-panel/schedule)
+1) Open your favorite browser to [http://localhost:8080/api/control-panel/schedule](http://localhost:8080/api/control-panel/schedule)
-5) Enter the Graph values and click on the Calculate button.
+2) Enter the Graph values and click on the Calculate button.
-6) The result will display on the bottom of the page:
+3) The result will display on the bottom of the page:
 ![Example Page](examplePage.jpg)

+### Production Deployment
+We recommend for any kind of Production deployments that you would use a Containerized deployment.
+1) First build a deployable jar file './gradlew bootJar.
+2) Build the Docker image from the Dockerfile with 'docker build --build-arg JAR-FILE=build/libs/\*.jar -t eknord/directed-graph:1.0 .'
+3) Create the Docker container using 'docker run -d -p 8080:8080 eknord/directed-graph:1.0'
+4) Test as defined in [Test](#test)

 ## Rules